Mount LUKS BTRFS for arch-chroot

 @subvolume.$ sudo mount --options subvol=@ /dev/mapper/luksvol /mntThe

 @subvolume is the/directory.
-It needs to be mounted first. - Mount the
+It needs to be mounted first.

 @homesubvolume.$ sudo mount --options subvol=@home /dev/mapper/luksvol /mnt/home - Mount the